I’ve consigned before- what’s new?

 - All games and puzzles must be counted/inventoried and have “all pieces” written on the tag or be marked $1.
 All game and puzzle pieces must be meticulously accounted for.

 - Games – we want to make sure that everyone purchasing a game goes home with a game that has every piece included.
 New procedure will be to place all parts/pieces in separate ziploc bag/bags (ex all cards in one bag, all tokens in another) that can easily be verified at receiving.
-Place these bags inside the game box but do NOT tape shut.
-At the receiving table, the receiver will open the game or other item with pieces and verify the contents at which time you can then tape the game for placement in the sale.
+Place these bags inside the game box and tape shut.
+If your game or puzzle is priced more than $1 – you must write “ALL PIECES INCLUDED” on tag.
 A reminder that you must physically count & verify all puzzle and game pieces are present in order to sell them at anything more than $1.

 - If a book is worth at least $1, please price it individually – any books grouped together must be marked $1 (unless they are a complete boxed set).